arman000/marty/INDEPENDENCE_ISSUES.md

 * verify if migrations in the dummy test job are done correctly and that migrations in the top level directory match.
 Are the test job ones supposed to come from those top-level ones?
+* User model tests shouldn't rely on `User.last` as an alternate user type.